addyosmani/critical-path-css-demo/README.md

 ## Generating and inlining critical-path CSS

+**Note: There are two build commands available.
+This allows you to compare the difference between the output of a normal build and the output with critical-path CSS.**

 The default (minify, concat) build for the project can be run with:

 ```
 gulp
 ```

 As you can see, Bootstrap's CSS is still 100KB after minification.

 The complete (critical-path) build can be run with: